0ffffffffh/dragondance/README.md

 | Description             | Locates the current address selection by given offset.
 Real address value calculated by adding the offset value to the image base value. |
 | Aliases                 | None                                                         |

-***Note***: *This built-in does not perform any boundary check for now.
-I have to implement strict boundary check for each executable sections.
-If you give a value that out of valid boundary, you may experience undefined behavior.*

 **import(** *String* : filePathOrCoverageName **)**